 You can buy your cask through our secure online portal.
 You will be able to see what cask you are purchasing and what terms you have.

 The Warehousekeepers and Owners of Warehoused Goods Regulations (WOWGR) certificate is required for businesses to move goods without payment of duty from one bonded warehouse to another.
 The importance of having a WOWGR license is that if a product is purchased via a WOWGR company, no duty will be paid until it is removed from their warehouse.
-They act as a custodian of your cask and would be responsible for any duty that is not paid.

 When you purchase a cask from Whisky Investment Partners, you are taking ownership of it, so it is yours to do as you please.
 However, we strongly suggest any whisky investment should be looked at as a minimum hold time of five years and the longer you leave it, the greater the potential for a large return.

 If you purchase a New Make Spirit, the minimum time you can hold this for before selling is three years and one day, as this is the amount of time it takes for the whisky to be classed as Scotch Whisky.